The finest artisan bubble tea near the Palais-Royal

 Looking for a tea house near Chatelet?
 Le Te is an eight-minute walk from Chatelet-Les Halles, the largest transit hub in Paris.
 From the rue de Rivoli exit, head toward the Palais-Royal gardens to reach us at 41 bis rue de Montpensier.
 Metro lines 1 and 7 connect Chatelet directly to Palais Royal - Musee du Louvre station in just two minutes.

 The surrounding area is perfect for a stroll before or after your tea break: La Samaritaine and its Seine-facing terraces, the Pont Neuf, the quays of Ile de la Cite, and the Forum des Halles with its Canopee.
 After shopping on rue de Rivoli or a walk through the Tuileries Garden, Le Te offers a quiet moment with an artisan bubble tea or a high mountain Oolong.
 It is also the ideal spot for a tea time with friends in a more intimate setting than the large chains nearby.
+For a bubble tea to take away on your way out of the Forum des Halles, see our bubble tea at Chatelet-Les Halles page.

 Tea house and patisserie near the Palais-Royal: treats that go with the tea